-We should consider a healthy menopause a phase in a woman's life where she adapts and enjoys life to the fullest, instead of a gloomy chapter of her life.
+You should consider a healthy menopause a phase in a woman's life where she adapts and enjoys life to the fullest.
+Never take it to be a gloomy chapter of a woman's life.

 This is a stage in a woman’s life during which she experiences big physical changes as well as emotional ones.

 In this article, we’re going to give you some advice about how to have the most comfortable and healthy menopause possible.

 Despite what others may say, it is possible to have a healthy menopause!

 No one can deny that the onset of menopause is a big event in a woman’s life, even though she always knew that this day would arrive.